SeldonIO/semantic-vectors-lucene-tools/README.md

 mvn -DskipTests=true clean package
 ```

-The examples have the following dependencies:

- * Internet connection
- * MySQL
- * csvtool

-Then go into the examples folder and edit ```common_vars.sh``` for your local MySQL database configuration.
+Go into the examples folder and edit ```common_vars.sh``` for your local MySQL database configuration.

 Then run:

  * ```./create_wiki_film_db.sh``` : this will download film abstracts from dbpedia and populate a mysql database.

-Then you can run:
+You can now run:

  * ```./create_basic_index.sh``` : this will create a lucene index from the film abstracts ; create semantic vectors dbs from this and run an example query.
  * ```./create_ner_index.sh``` : this will download openNLP models for Person name entity extract ; create a lucene index with names extracted and connected by underscore ; build semantic vectors dbs and run an example query.